 Parenting teamwork after separation

-Parenting teamwork can be even more important after separation, but it can sometimes be more challenging too.
+Raising children as a team can be even more important after separation, but it can sometimes be more challenging too.
 Co-parenting often means you have more things to keep track of.
-This might include things like visitation schedules and arrangements for attending parent-teacher interviews or medical appointments.
+This might include things like visitation schedules and arrangements for attending parent-teacher interviews, extracurricular activities or medical appointments.

 If there’s conflict between you and your former partner, it’s important to manage it in a positive, respectful and business-like way.
 Grown-up conflict management can teach your child valuable skills, but ongoing conflict between separated parents isn’t good for children.

-There might be times when you and your partner find it hard to work as a team.
-This is more likely to happen during times of change, like when a parent returns to work, a child begins school, or when a child starts going through puberty.
+There might be times when you and your partner or ex-partner find it hard to work as a team.
+This is more likely to happen during times of change, like when a parent returns to work or changes jobs, a child begins school, or when a child starts going through puberty.
 The natural changes in life can make teamwork tricky because they affect family routines.

-You might find you’re having trouble working through disagreements or conflicts, or you’ve thought about separation.
+You might find you’re having trouble working through disagreements or conflicts.

-It’s good if you and your partner can get help together.
-Relationship counsellors can help you and your partner identify the issues and what you can do about them.
+It’s good if you and your partner or ex-partner can get help together.
+Whether you’re in a couple or separated, relationship counsellors can help you identify the issues and what you can do about them.
 You could try the following options:

 - Call Relationships Australia in your state or territory on 1300 364 277.

-- Contact Family Relationships Online on 1800 050 321.
+- Call Family Relationships Online on 1800 050 321.
 This service has a Family Relationship Advice Line for families affected by relationship or separation issues.

-- See your GP to talk things through and get a referral to a local relationships or family counselling service.
+- See your GP to talk things through and get a referral to a psychologist or a relationship or family counselling service.

-If your partner doesn’t want to go to counselling with you, it’s still worth seeking help, even if it’s by yourself.
+If your partner or ex-partner doesn’t want to go to counselling with you, it’s still worth seeking help by yourself.